pookjw/SidecarPatcher/README.md

 2. Disable **System Integrity Protection**.
 [How to turn off System Integrity Protection on your Mac](https://www.imore.com/how-turn-system-integrity-protection-macos).

+- To check SIP is disabled: `csrutil status`

 3. Download the latest `SidecarPatcher` release from [here](https://github.com/pookjw/SidecarPatcher/releases).

 - Safari will download a file named `SidecarPatcher.dms` instead of `SidecarPatcher`.
 Actually same.